 Since a musician can only move if he himself is moved, it is imperative that he be able to empathize with all the moods he wishes to induce in his audience.

-Ewald Demeyere is a harpsichordist, conductor, music theorist and professor.
-He believes that the conveying of the emotional contents of a composition is a performing artist’s most important task.
-Since each period has its own specifics to realise this, however, Demeyere intends to combine emotion with historically informed performance practice in such a way to obtain as captivating an interpretation as possible.
-His research, which, among others, resulted in a PhD and the publication of his book 'Johann Sebastian Bach's Art of Fugue-Performance Practice Based on German Eighteenth-Century Theory' (Leuven University Press, 2013) and his article 'On Fedele Fenaroli's Pedagogy: An Update' (Eighteenth-Century Music 15/2, Cambridge University Press, 2018), is never an end in itself but always has to serve the eloquence of the musical performance.
+Harpsichordist Ewald Demeyere is convinced that the transmission of the emotional content of a composition is the most important task of a musician.
+However, since each period has its specific characteristics, he wants to link to this the historically informed keyboard technique and performance practice.
+His research, which resulted among others in the publication of his book 'Johann Sebastian Bach's Art of Fugue-Performance Practice Based on German Eighteenth-Century Theory' (Leuven University Press, 2013) and his article 'On Fedele Fenaroli's Pedagogy: An Update' (Eighteenth-Century Music 15/2, Cambridge University Press, 2018), is never an end in itself but is always in the service of the eloquence of musical discourse.

-Today he is one of the specialists in the field of partimento and historical improvisation.
+Today he is considered one of the specialists in the field of partimento and historical improvisation.

-In 2013, he was a member of the jury for the international harpsichord competition Paola Bernardi in Bologna.
+In 2013 he was a jury member for the Paola Bernardi International Harpsichord Competition in Bologna.

-Demeyere teaches partimento, improvisation, oratorio and historical performance practice at the Royal Conservatoire Antwerp and is a main subject teacher of harpsichord, partimento and improvisation at the Institut Supérieur de Musique et de Pédagogie of Namur, where he also heads the Early Music department.
+Demeyere teaches partimento, improvisation, oratorio, historical performance practice, and is head professor of counterpoint at the Royal Conservatory of Antwerp.
+He is also senior lecturer in harpsichord, partimento and improvisation at the Institut Supérieur de Musique et de Pédagogie in Namur, where he also heads the Early Music Department.